TomBebbington/tombebbington.github.io/_posts/2016-03-26-boolean-algebra.markdown

 Boolean algebra is a way of expressing operations on `true` / `false` numbers with a mathematical syntax.
 The following are the laws of Boolean algebra:

+Boolean algebra is simplified for a variety of reasons:

++ It simplifies the circuit we are representing.
++ This reduces the number of components that are needed.
++ This causes the circuit to be cheaper, more efficient and with less gates more reliable.

 # Operations

 ## NOT